Getting To Tucson

-Tucson International Airport (TUS) is open and operating as essential critical infrastructure in the transportation systems sector during the coronavirus (COVID-19) emergency.
-Detailed information for passengers at Tucson International Airport is available on the airport's website (https://bit.ly/3aXXXWE).
+Tucson International Airport (TUS) is open and operating as an essential critical infrastructure in the transportation systems sector during the coronavirus (COVID-19) emergency.
+Detailed information for passengers at Tucson International Airport is available on the airport's website.

-More than 50 flights take off every day from Tucson International Airport (TUS) on seven airlines flying nonstop to 19 destination airports, with convenient one-stop connections to more than 345 cities around the world.
+More than 50 flights take off every day from Tucson International Airport (TUS) with nonstop service to 20+ destination airports, with convenient one-stop connections to more than 300+ cities around the world.

 - Updates for restaurants and shopping at Tucson International Airport: https://www.flytucson.com/services/restaurants-shopping/

 - Sign up for regular updates about Tucson International Airport from the Tucson Airport Authority in its monthly newsletter: https://www.flytucson.com/flights/

 - Check flytucson.com for up-to-date information of every kind from Tucson International Airport.

 Local southern Arizona travelers choose TUS over the Phoenix airport because of its nearness, maneuverability, and parking convenience.
 When you calculate the value of time, mileage, and higher parking rates, using the Phoenix airport loses its appeal.
 Especially when you consider Phoenix's lowest airfares are for flights that require the same connections you would make from Tucson – the only difference is you’re adding extra travel time — the two-hour drive between Tucson and Phoenix.

 - Nearby airport – no two-hour drive, especially when you’re tired and on your way home.

 - Nonstop flights to major cities in the U.S.